 CDHD offers flu vaccine for children six months old through 18 years old.
-We do not offer adult flu vaccine.
+While FluMist is approved for children for the 2018-2019 season, CDHD does not carry the nasal flu vaccine.

 About two weeks after vaccination, antibodies develop that protect against influenza virus infection.
 Flu vaccines will not protect against flu-like illnesses caused by non-influenza viruses.

-October or November is the best time to get vaccinated, but getting vaccinated in December or even later can still be beneficial since most influenza activity occurs in January or later in most years.
-Though it varies, flu season can last as late as May.
+October or November is the best time to get vaccinated, however getting vaccinated in December or even later can still be beneficial since most influenza activity occurs in January or later in most years.
+Though it varies, flu season can extend as late as May.

 The CDC provides a list of all people recommended to get a flu vaccine, who can and can’t get the flu shot and who should take precautions or talk to their doctor or other health care professional before vaccination.
 Learn More

 Talk to your health care provider if you have any questions regarding which flu vaccine is best for you and your family.

 Some people should not be vaccinated without first consulting a physician.
 They include: